zoomed in mold spores

 But more than that, she had to worry about missing some of the couple’s critical moments.

-But she finally learned mold was making her gut a mess.
 When she got the Mold Toxicity handled, her gut issues cleared up fairly quickly!

 Histamine Intolerance

-Mold Toxins can inflame and damage the gut lining.
+Mold toxins can inflame and damage the gut lining.
 The chronic inflammation from mold can also damage the gut.

 This can contribute to Histamine Intolerance because the damaged gut lining cannot produce enough DAO.